-Roller Furler hardware which has been added by owner and otherwise not define in the class rules or Yacht designer's specifications.
-Hardware added is not part of the base configuration of the boat to which the US PHRF base rating was derived.
-ALL hardware must be in place while racing.

-• Use of Roller Furling required.
-Sail must be capable of being furled during racing.
+If you race with a roller furling headsail that meets all of the "ROLLER FURLING HEADSAIL CREDIT" criteria.
+(MUST MEET ALL CRITERIA Defined below):

-- Tack must be attached to drum. - Head must be attached to Head swivel. - No restrictions on number and type of sails. - Luff Length must be at least 2.5% shorter than the headstay length (Headstay length is measured from deck sheer line to mast)) - Exceptions to the Drum and Swivel attachment points during use of: - Heavy weather Jib and Storm Jibs. - Sail must conform to ISAF Offshore Special Regulations for Race Category 2 Monohulls - storm jib of area not greater than 5% height of the foretriangle squared, with luff maximum length 65% height of the foretriangle; - a heavy-weather jib (or heavy-weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared and without reef points;
+- Use of Roller Furling required.
+Sail must be capable of being furled during racing. - Tack must be attached to drum. - Head must be attached to Head swivel. - Must be furled during racing except when changing headsails - No restrictions on number or type of sails. - No restriction on Sail Materials used - Luff Length must be at least 2.5% shorter than the max headstay length (Headstay length is measured from deck sheer line to mast))

+Definition of Heavy weather and Storm Jib:

+- Sail must conform to the most current ISAF Offshore Regulations for Race Category 2 Monohull.
+Reference section 4.26.4 of the ISAF Offshore Regulations.
+Current ISAF regulations supersede the definitions noted below for reference. - storm jib of area not greater than 5% height of the foretriangle squared, with luff maximum length 65% height of the foretriangle; - a heavy-weather jib (or heavy-weather sail in a yacht with no forestay) of area not greater than 13.5% height of the foretriangle squared and without reef points; - Storm and heavy weather jib areas shall be calculated as: (0.255 x luff length x (luff perpendicular + 2 x half width)) To apply to sails made in January 2012 and after. - Exceptions to the Drum and Swivel attachment points during use of: - While using a Storm Jib or Heavy-Weather Jib